-Figure 6- 142.
+Figure 6- 164.
 IGMP Interface Settings - Edit window

 This window allows the configuration of IGMP for each IP interface configured on the Switch.
 IGMP can be configured as Version 1, 2 or 3 by toggling the Version field using the pull-down menu.
-The length of time between queries can be varied by entering a value between 1 and 31,744 seconds in the Query Interval field.
-The maximum length of time between the receipt of a query and the sending of an IGMP response report can be varied by entering a value in the Max Response Time field.
+Enter a value between 1 and 31,744 seconds in the Query Interval field to alter the length of time between queries.
+Enter a value in the Max Response Time field to vary the maximum length of time between the receipt of a query and the sending of an IGMP response report.